-0:00 to 5:49: Episode 8 kicks off with some St. Patrick’s Day nostalgia, as Jon and Dave each raise a glass of Guinness and toast all things March Madness: from the LSAT next weekend to the start of the NCAA tournament (which Dave is currently enjoying in a Las Vegas sportsbook).
+0:00 – Episode 8 kicks off with some St. Patrick’s Day nostalgia, as Jon and Dave each raise a glass of Guinness and toast all things March Madness: from the LSAT next weekend to the start of the NCAA tournament (which Dave is currently enjoying in a Las Vegas sportsbook).

 They’ve also chosen a song that’s fitting on several levels, The Clash at Demonhead’s Black Sheep.
 Granted, that’s not a real band—it’s a fictional group from the movie Scott Pilgrim vs the World—but current Captain Marvel herself Brie Larson plays the lead singer (and recorded the vocals you hear in the film!), and the theme of tonight’s discussion focuses on LSAT “black sheep,” particularly the two most obscure, outlier Logical Reasoning question types, Cannot Be True and Evaluate the Argument.

-16:30 to 24:29:Before getting into the specific LR topics, the guys talk games.
-There are three game types that, while infrequent and unlikely, could still appear on your exam, and thus you’d be well-served to give them some last-minute attention: Circular, Mapping, and Pattern.
+16:30 – Before getting into the specific LR topics, the guys talk games.
+There are three game types that, while infrequent and unlikely, could still appear on your exam.
+Thus, it’s smart to give them some last-minute attention:

-49:40 to 1:18:17: Next comes the rarest LR question type of all: Evaluate the Argument!
+49:40 – Next comes the rarest LR question type of all: Evaluate the Argument!
 Evaluate questions have made a modest resurgence in recent years, such that, while still minor players, you’re likely to see at least one on test day.
 To prepare you for it—and to demonstrate bigger-picture skills at work in Evaluate—Dave and Jon examine the odd task presented, outline a powerful answer choice test to apply, and even deconstruct an actual LSAT Evaluate question from LSAC’s free, public software (September 2014 LR2 #6; found in the Logical Reasoning problem set here).